Royal New Zealand Coastguard

 Coastguard is the charity that provides New Zealand's primary maritime search and rescue service.

 The organisation operates from a network of four regions and 71 affiliated units, located around the coastline and major lakes of New Zealand.

 Coastguard Whangamata promotes Skipper Responsibility as the core principle to safe boating.

-At all times the individual in charge of the boat or craft must take all practical steps to keep their craft and those on board
+At all times the individual in charge of the boat or craft must take all practical steps to keep their craft and those on board safe.

 Coastguard Whangamata currently has 64 active volunteers.

 These include 22 CRV crew members of which 3 are skippers, 9 duty officers, 1 SAR controller,

 33 radio operators (7 are home based) and a governing committee of 10.

 Coastguard Whangamata has a close working relationship with Police,